spiwokv/Rtutorial/lessons/03_data.md

 ```R
 range(volby[,8])
 ```
-This shows that the least successfull candidate was not voted at all, the most successfull got 37794 votes.
+This shows that the least successful candidate was not voted at all, the most successful got 37794 votes.
 You can print all votes sorted by the function `sort`:
 ```R
 sort(volby[,8])